-In March 2012, the Government adopted a National Development Plan ("NDP") for the 2012-2015 period.
-The implementation of this plan was a success in many respects, as demonstrated by Côte d'Ivoire's entry and stable position within the group of countries with the highest growth rates in the world, with an average annual real GDP growth rate of 9.1%.
+In March 2012, the Government adopted the NDP for the 2012-2015 period.
+The implementation of this plan was a success in many respects, as demonstrated by Côte d'Ivoire's entry and stable position within the group of countries with the highest growth rates in the world, with an average annual real GDP growth rate of 9.4% over the 2012-2015 period.

-Following a thorough assessment of the 2012-2015 NDP's implementation and results, a new NDP for the 2016-2020 period was adopted in December 2015 with the aim of turning Côte d'Ivoire into an emerging economy by 2020 and reducing poverty by half.
+Following a thorough assessment of the 2012-2015 NDP's implementation and results, a new NDP for the 2016-2020 period was adopted in December 2015, maintaining the objective of turning Côte d'Ivoire into an emerging economy by 2020 and reducing poverty by half.
 This plan establishes industry as one of the major pillars of the economy's structural transformation and focuses on the following strategies: